BrancuAlexandru/Portfolio-Website/README.md

   - Add submit successful popup message upon valid contact form submission
   - Change folder structure to work with Firebase
   - Switch website from old to new in the project section of the Firebase app
+  - Make projects button have proper content size
   - Add 4k, tablet and mobile responsiveness
   - Make bundle.js cache
   - Remove unused fonts
   - Implement lazy loading
-  - Put lang attribute into html
+  - Put lang attribute into HTML
   - Add meta description
   - Make compatible with Chrome, Firefox, Edge, Opera
+  - Add fade in animations for everything
   - Make into PWA (?)